cloudflare/terraform-provider-cloudflare/website/docs/r/rate_limit.html.markdown

 * `disabled` - (Optional) Whether this ratelimit is currently disabled.
 Default: `false`.
 * `description` - (Optional) A note that you can use to describe the reason for a rate limit.
 This value is sanitized and all tags are removed.
 * `bypass_url_patterns` - (Optional) URLs matching the patterns specified here will be excluded from rate limiting.
+* `correlate` - (Optional) Determines how rate limiting is applied.
+By default if not specified, rate limiting applies to the clients IP address.

 The **match** block supports: